 I am an oral historian, multimedia storyteller, and educator.
-I teach as a practicing multimedia storyteller who has facilitated dynamic community-drive oral history projects in the area since 2008.
+I teach as a practicing multimedia storyteller and memory activist who has facilitated dynamic, community-driven oral history and storytelling projects in the area since I returned to make Olympia my home in 2008.
 I have extensive experience in the nonprofit sector and am the founder of Window Seat Media, a community oral history organization.
-You can read more about my work on its website: www.windowseatmedia.org
+You can read more about my work on the website.
+Window Seat Media.

 Education